Skip to main content

 Every file platform knows a file by its name, its size, and where it sits.
 That’s fine until a working folder fills up with thousands of files from dozens of partners, and “find the one for claim 88421” turns into scrolling and guessing.
 Renaming everything to encode the detail you need is the usual workaround, and it breaks the first time a partner names a file their own way.

-Custom Metadata lets you attach the business meaning of a file directly to the file — the customer it belongs to, its approval status, the compliance class it falls under — so you find, sort, and act on files by what they actually are, not by a naming rule nobody follows the same way twice.
+Custom Metadata lets you attach the business meaning of a file directly to the file: the customer it belongs to, its approval status, the compliance class it falls under.
+You find, sort, and act on files by what they actually are, without a naming rule nobody follows the same way twice.

 What Tagging Files Unlocks